Ramp

 When Ian Macomber, Ramp’s Head of Data and Analytics Engineering, first arrived at Ramp, the company lacked a single source of truth.
 Even basic questions like, “who are our customers? and “which accounts are delinquent?” were hard to answer.
 As a first step, Ian guided the team to build data foundations — starting with customer definitions, multi-touch attribution models, and analysis that explained sales fluctuations.

-But Ian’s ambitions were bigger: use data to explain why changes happen and help show stakeholders what to do next.
+But Ian’s ambitions were bigger: use data to explain why changes happen and show stakeholders what to do next.
 He coached his team of analytics engineers and data scientists who were embedded in product, engineering, and design pods: “Your success is tied to your pod’s goals — and it’s up to us to deliver the ‘so what’ and ensure action follows.”

 Prototyping and iterating fast on data products